guiccastro/Projeto-FRIDA/README.md

 # downloader.py

-This code will download the MRT data files from the Isolario, RouteViews or RIPE project from all of its collectors.
+This code can download the MRT data files from the Isolario, RouteViews or RIPE project from all of its collectors.

 ## Parameters: